MrEliptik/game_of_life/README.md

-# Game of life JS
+# Game of life

+**Note: I originally made this in Javascript, but due to poor performance on the rpi zero, I switched to Python.
+You can still find the code in the js folder**

 ## Touchscreen configuration